 Manzo and Gadzinski’s start in Falls and Middletown comes just a week after the county Salary Board approved the creation of two more co-responder positions.
 Once filled, those positions will be assigned to the Bristol Township, Bristol Borough and Tullytown police departments.

-The county’s co-responders all have started at a salary of $58,000.
-The county has agreed to fund each position for two years.
+The county’s co-responders starting salary is $58,000, per year The county has agreed to fund each position for two years.

 NAMI Bucks County applauded the effort by the county and behavioral health officials.

 “NAMI Bucks County PA applauds the expansion of the Human Services Co-Responder program to Falls and Middletown Townships and congratulates our County Commissioners and Department of Behavioral Health for promoting the vision of a county where all people affected by mental illness live healthy, fulfilling lives supported by a community that cares,” a spokesperson said on social media.

 “We are encouraged by this progress and look forward to the day when all municipalities in Bucks offer this program to provide help — not handcuffs — to people living with mental health condition,” the statement said.

 Plans for the effort to come to Bristol Borough, Bristol Township, and Tullytown Borough are in the works.